nyu-pl-fa18/class11/README.md

 p: Pair = Point(3.0, 4.0)
 ```

-The compiler automatically expands `Point(3.0,4.0)` to `Point.apply(3.0,
+The compiler automatically expands `Point(3.0,4.0)` to
-4)`.
-That is, objects with an `apply` method can be used as if they
+`Point.apply(3.0, 4)`.
+That is, objects with an `apply` method can be
-were functions.
-This feature is particularly useful to enable concise
+used as if they were functions.
+This feature is particularly useful to
-calls to factory methods.
-In fact, factory methods for the data
+enable concise calls to factory methods.
+In fact, factory methods for
-structures in the Scala standard library are typically implemented
+the data structures in the Scala standard library are typically
-using `apply` methods in companion objects.
+implemented using `apply` methods in companion objects.
+We will see
+later that `apply` methods also give us a nice way of realizing
+higher-order functions in Scala.

 ### Implementing Subtype Polymorphism